-A strategic plan set by the organisation's governing body (such as a board or committee), which reflects the mission statement, should be the basis for setting the operational budget.
+A strategic plan then builds on this to define the process for how to achieve the mission statement.
+This is set by the organisation's governing body (such as a board or committee), and, should be the basis for setting the budgets.